jasonyang-ee/STM32-Dockerfile/README.md

 docker run jasonyangee/stm32_ubuntu:latest --help
 ```

+# 4. Use of This Image

-## 3.2.
+## 4.1.
 Use Locally With Git Repo Link

+This is intended for testing compile only.
+It is recommended to `Use Locally Hybrid` for getting binary files.

 - Format:
 ```bash